stevenantya/tp/docs/team/steven.md

 - [DG Reviewed](https://github.com/nus-cs2113-AY2223S2/tp/pull/10)

 ## Selected key learning points
-1. App foundation gone through many iterations because the previous versions are either incomplete or not structured properly (e.g. abstract class for Command, Secret parent class)
+1. App foundation gone through many iterations because the previous versions are either incomplete or not structured properly (e.g. abstract class for Command, Secret parent class).
+It is good to create a solid app foundation first.
 2. Working in a team with multiple PRs, enhancements, and issue at the same time needs a good teamwork and communication skills.
 This is especially relatable to Steven as the others will ask him on how the App Foundation works
 3. One person's halt will have a domino effect on the others.
 It is advisable to help ones that are struggling.